caro46/SD_efficiency/Xlaevis_KO.md

 samtools tview -p Chr2L:182743547 SCANW_T14_L002Aligned.sortedByCoord.out.bam

 ```
 OK for dmw nothing for the others.
-BJE highlighted that because of low expression some individuals might not show those genes in the reads.
+BJE highlighted that because of low expression some individuals might not show those genes in the reads (same for T9).

+Starting looking at the W specific region (a bit before cdk4 which starts around Chr2L:182818673 based on blast of the S copy):

+- cdk6.L (ex around 182816699): a lot of good quality reads

+Going back to dmw and moving towards ccdc:

+- 182777321: some high quality reads (no annotation on xenbase, same at 182777001)

+**CCL:** I checked for scanw and ccdc (at least around the exons limits, more for 2 ind) for 3 wt ind: T14, T9 and T15 (others wt: 6, KO: 19, 27, 28, 30, 31).
+No reads except dmw.
+On the opposite KO T28 does not have reads for dmw while KO T6 has a few.
+I think it is enough for manual checking/first look at he mapping.

 # Raw count - HTSEQ
 On ComputeCanada: 'HTSeq' framework, version 0.9.1